0dpe/Linux-Journey/README.md

       1. Define `unused` as an array of `all` without `used`.\
          `{}` are required for zsh to group commands. `:|` removes anything inside the second array from the first array. `:|` needs to be inside the *parameter expansion* `${}`.
 Otherwise, `:|` in `unused=($all:|$used)` would be interpreted as a pipe operator followed by a colon.
       1. Define `selected` as the path of the ((`$RANDOM` modulo length of `unused`) + 1)th file of `unused`.\
-         `$RANDOM` is a pre-defined shell variable that returns a random integer between 0 and 32767.
+         `$RANDOM` is a pre-defined command shell variable that returns a random integer between 0 and 32767.
 The modulo operator `%` returns the remainder from dividing `$RANDOM` by the length of `unused`.
 Since zsh indexing start at one, not zero, one is added to the remainder to accurately calculate the index, which is denoted with brackets `[]`.
       1. Define `random_pos` as the array of the sequence of 0.1 to 0.9 with step 0.1 shuffled.\
          The set of inner parentheses `$()` capture *command substitution*.
 The pipe operator `|` feeds the output of the first command as input to the second command.
       1. Execute `swww img` with the image with path `selected`.\